Extended Diversity Experience

 This page was created to: highlight diversity-related, professional development opportunities offered by the Teaching Center in recent history; share additional diversity and inclusion initiatives and resources at Pitt and other institutions; promote upcoming diversity-related workshops and events at the University Center for Teaching and Learning, and the university at large; and provide resources and expertise to faculty, TAs, and staff that support a flourishing campus climate and excellence in inclusion.

 Diversity in the Curriculum Awards

 The Diversity in the Curriculum Awards celebrate and reward Pitt faculty who have participated in the Provost’s Diversity Institute for Faculty Development or in the University Center for Teaching and Learning’s faculty development programs in diversity, and who are making diversity and inclusiveness a part of their teaching practice.
-Read more about the award and submit your application by Oct.
-20, 2017.
+Read more about the award as well as our winners from 2017.